rehierl/node-tree-outliner/2-0-core-design/0-0-node-sequence.md

 (forwards) to the current event.
 In addition to that, operations can only rely on those nodes that are presequent (backwards) to the current event.

 Note that a node is presequent to its own exit event.
-That is, because the term "a node" refers in general to the node's enter event.
+That is because the term "a node" refers in general to the node's enter event.
 Exit events are therefore considered to be secondary (but not unimportant) events.